microsoft/AdaptiveCards/specs/DevSpecs/RatingControl.md

 ## 3. MAJOR DECISIONS
 > Note: For card authors, the rating control will be a separate control named “Input.Rating”.
 This is about the implementation, not what the authors see.
 It makes sense to extend ChoiceSet to implement Input.Rating in the JavaScript renderer, but that decision will vary depending on platform.

 ## 4. BACKWARDS COMPATIBILITY CONCERNS/FALLBACK
 ### 4.1 Backwards Compatibility
 No breaking changes to existing features or APIs are introduced with this feature.
-The default fallback will be a ChoiceSet with the appropriate number of choices, so if an Input.Rating is sent to a previous version of the renderer, it will render as a ChoiceSet.
+### 4.2 Fallback
+On version 1.2 of the renderer, the `fallback` will be respected if provided by the card author.
+A potential default fallback is out of scope.

 ## 5. OBJECT MODEL
 | Property | Type | Required | Description | Version |